wangsu-api/terraform-provider-wangsu/docs/data-sources/cdn_property_detail.md

 - `https_port` (Number) HTTPS port
 - `ip_version` (String) IP version.
 Data range: dual, ipv4, ipv6
 - `servers` (List of String) Origin servers
+- `scheme` (String) Scheme used for origin requests.
+Options include:- http: Fixedly use HTTP.- https: Fixedly use HTTPS.- honor: default option.Follow the scheme of the client request (default).
+- `proxy_ssl_sni_enabled` (Boolean) Whether to enable SNI.
+Options include:- true: The origin TLS handshake will carry SNI (Server Name Indication).Note: Before enabling SNI, please upload the certificate to the origin and set the back-to-origin scheme to https.- false: The origin TLS handshake will not carry SNI (Server Name Indication)
+- `proxy_ssl_sni_server` (String) After enabling SNI, you need to configure the specified SNI server to include the SNI information carried in the origin TLS handshake.
+If left empty or don't carry the parameter, the default value will follows the origin host header.
+- `proxy_ssl_version` (List of String) List of origin TLS protocol versions, supporting configuring multiple versions.- Options: TLSv1, TLSv1.1, TLSv1.2, TLSv1.3- Default: TLSv1, TLSv1.1, TLSv1.2, TLSv1.3

 <a id="nestedobjatt--data--hostnames--edge_hostname"></a>